aselshall/eds/L/L1/installing_python.md

 ```

 ### 3. Create Jupyterlab shortcut
-Each time you use JupterLab you do not want to open an Anaconda Prompt(Miniconda3) and type `jupyter lab`, so you can create a shortcut to automatically lunch JupyterLab.
+Each time you use JupterLab, you do not want to open an Anaconda Prompt(Miniconda3) and type `jupyter lab`, so you can create a shortcut to automatically lunch JupyterLab.
 Here are the steps

 **Create Anaconda Prompt Shortcut:** Drag Anaconda Prompt(Miniconda3) from Start Menu to Desktop, which will create an Anaconda Prompt(Miniconda3) shortcut.
 You can check that by clicking on it and then typing `jupyter lab` which will lunch JupyterLab.